FIWARE/ops.Fi-lab-infographics/doc/user-guide.rst

 - Public IPs: it is the total number of public IPs.
 When this tab is selected, hovering the mouse on a node of the map the number available public IPs/total public IPs is shown;
 - VM: it is the total number of VMs.
 When this tab is selected, hovering the mouse on a node of the map the number of VMs is shown.

-When data about a specific node are obsolete, the node in the map is grey and the user can check time of its last update by passing the cursor over it.
+When data about a specific node are obsolete, the node in the map is greyed and the user can check the timestamp of its last update by passing the cursor over it.

 Status Page
 ----------